Need-based scholarship - general information

 The student may apply for higher need-based scholarship only for one of the aforementioned reasons.

-In order to receive the higher need-based scholarship, the student shall submit a declaration at the Faculty Office, in accordance with the template which constitutes Appendix 1c to the application for need-based scholarship, along with documents to prove their entitlement to higher aid.
+In order to receive the higher need-based scholarship, the student shall submit a declaration, in accordance with the template which constitutes Appendix 1c to the application for need-based scholarship, along with documents to prove their entitlement to higher aid.

 Need-based scholarship - required documents